tamotam-com/tamotam-website/README.md

 - Support for TypeScript is well.
 - Up-to-date dependencies.
 - Analytics could've been added when developing (landing) pages, but as a fair point if it aims to be just for creating component it's unnecessary.
+- Components seems to be looking the same across different projects as per https://www.reddit.com/r/nextjs/comments/1b0ha1l/comment/kscs87l/, that would probably mean components for Dark theme aren't even possible to generate.

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).